fusionsami/ImageInpaintingAPI/Installation.md

   - Logs for all methods will be stored in the same location (./logs) as per the project structure.
   - Console log is also included for easy debugging.

+# .env Parameters Details

+### MODEL_NAME
+- **Description**: Specifies the pre-trained model to use.
+- **Example**: `runwayml/stable-diffusion-inpainting`
+- **Required**: Yes
+- **Purpose**: Uses a pre-trained model that applies generative techniques to fill in missing parts of an image.

+### GUIDANCE_SCALE (optional)
+- **Description**: Controls the "creativity" or adherence to the prompt during generation.
+- **Typical Range**: 7 to 10
+- **Purpose**: A lower scale allows more variation, while a higher scale makes the output closely match the prompt.

+### STRENGTH (optional)
+- **Description**: Determines the extent to which the inpainting affects the original image.
+- **Typical Range**: 0.0 to 1.0
+- **Purpose**: A value closer to 1.0 changes the image more drastically, while lower values preserve more of the original content.

+### NUM_INFERENCE_STEPS (optional)
+- **Description**: Specifies the number of diffusion steps during generation.
+- **Purpose**: Higher values yield more refined and potentially higher-quality images, but also increase computation time.

+By tuning these parameters, you can control the balance between preserving the original image and applying new content based on the prompt in the inpainting process.

 # Testing the API
   - You can now test the API locally.
 Go to http://localhost:8000/inpaint/ using POST method.
   - Please check the given curl: